Dusk707/InfosecCodePrompt/README.md

 20. Attempt to complete form with all required fields properly filled in, expect no errors, taken to the My Account Page

 Notes about site functionality:

-* Every field in the Your Address section has no field based validation like in the Your Personal Information section
+* Every field in the 'Your Address' section has no field based validation, while the 'Your Personal Information' section does
 * Can enter all numbers in City field
 * Can enter any number of digits into phone number field
 * Inconsistent naming of ids and classes (some are camelCase, some use an underscore)

 Future improvements to test:
 * Proper wait conditions
-* Visual debugger integration
 * More comprehensive validation functions
 * Creatation of getter/setter for fields